-Note that it is not just the burst of capacity units the
+Note that it is not just the sudden increase in capacity units the

-uses that is a problem.
-It is also because the scan is likely to consume all of its
+is a problem.
+It is also because the scan is likely to consume all of its capacity units

-The following diagram illustrates the impact of a sudden burst of capacity unit usage
+The following diagram illustrates the impact of a sudden spike of capacity unit usage

 Instead of using a large

-following techniques to minimize the impact of a scan on a table’s provisioned
+techniques to minimize the impact of a scan on a table's provisioned throughput.